About Stara Rescue Centre and School

 - Empower the girls with information that would make them make healthy decision regarding their sexuality

-- Provide sanitary towels to girls who cannot afford them, for them stop using clothes and missing school.
+- Provide sanitary towels and inner-wear to girls who cannot afford them, for them to stop using clothes and missing school.

 - Reduce the rate of HIV/AIDS and early pregnancy/marriage in young girls who are in school.

-- Ensure the young women and girls are provided with opportunities to learn skills, be the role models and to reduce their vulnerability and help them avoid risky behaviour
+- Ensure the young women and girls are provided with opportunities to learn skills, be the role models and to reduce their vulnerability and help them avoid risky behavior.

 Challenges facing the school